The Unearthing of a Greenhouse Is Focus of Exhibit at Morven

-The exhibit unfolds in several galleries, culminating with a scale model of the greenhouse that visitors can enter.
-Details throughout the show include an inventory of Commodore Stockton’s desk, letters from his daughter-in-law before she was coming to visit, and notations of places where she could buy orange blossoms.
+The exhibit unfolds in several galleries, culminating with a scale model of the greenhouse that visitors can enter – this might just help enthusiasts look for Greenhouse Design for themselves and implement it in their homes.
+The details throughout the show include an inventory of Commodore Stockton’s desk, letters from his daughter-in-law before she was coming to visit, and notations of places where she could buy orange blossoms.

 One of the main goals is to highlight how archaeology works.
 “Most people just look at what’s above ground and not what’s buried underneath,” said Hunter.
 “But this exhibit enables us to take something very specific and set it in a broader context.
 This is mid-19th century gardening in the middle Atlantic states.
 There are many places, in Philadelphia, for example, that we can relate it to.
 This takes the findings many steps further.”

 During the process, some public architecture days were held at the site, allowing the public to get their hands in the dirt.
 “It can be difficult, because there is a tension between professionals who want to do it all and do it right.
 But at the same time we owe it to the public to let them know how it’s done,” said Hunter.
 “People really relate to it well – especially kids.”